 By focusing our resources where they can have the most impact, we can better serve our community while ensuring rural customers receive service from a utility better structured to meet their specific needs.

-What are the benefits of a possible realignment?
+What are the benefits of a realignment?

 - Both utilities provide safe and reliable services at comparable rates.